hobbit-project/neptune-system-adapter/README.md

 - To run the adapter as docker image (to check it locally before pushing the HOBBIT platform): `checkHealthDockerized()` from BenchmarkTest.java

 ## Disclaimer
 The software in this repository automates the management of the official [AWS Neptune Cloud Formation stacks](https://docs.aws.amazon.com/neptune/latest/userguide/quickstart.html) for benchmarking purposes within the HOBBIT platform.

-Use of AWS Services (including the benchmarking purposes) via this software is still regulated by Amazon's terms of use (since you need to provide information about your account - AWS_ACCESS_KEY_ID, AWS_SECRET_KEY, AWS_ROLE_ARN to the software).
+Use of Amazon Web Services (including benchmarking purposes) via this software is still regulated by Amazon's terms of use (since you need to provide information about your account - AWS_ACCESS_KEY_ID, AWS_SECRET_KEY, AWS_ROLE_ARN to the software).

 Use the benchmark results (e.g. for publishing) may violate the terms and cause liability.